Atomoxide/53001-Project/README.md

 * caching data is very quick, providing extremely fast read/write operations, which can significantly improve the shopping experience.
 * The session information, as well as the cart, browsing history, and search history need to be updated very frequently throughout the shopping experience of the users.
 Using in-memory database ensures the read/write efficiency and guarantees a smooth shopping experience.

+### Session Management
+Each session is tracked by a session id.
+The shopping cart and user behavior (browsed item, history, time spent on each item) is associate with a particular session.
+This design will assign one session for each user.
+The session will keep track of the user behavior and activity throughout each user login, no matter from what device or platform.

 ## Acknowledgement
 This project is completed with the assistance of ChatGPT 3.5: